andrew-candela/messages/README.md

 or otherwise generate an RSA key on your own.
-This package uses [crypto/rsa.GenerateKey](https://pkg.go.dev/crypto/rsa#GenerateKey) to generate a private key and write it to your UDPM_HOME dir, (~/.udpm/udpm_id_rsa) by default.
+This package uses [crypto/rsa.GenerateKey](https://pkg.go.dev/crypto/rsa#GenerateKey) to generate a private key and write it to your UDPM_HOME dir, (~/.udpm/udpm_id_rsa by default).

 ### Signatures

 Messages are signed by the senders and verified by the listener upon receipt.
-The sender will not receive a success response if any of the following occurs:
+The sender will not receive a success response if any of the following occur:

 - the host associated with the message sender does not match the expected host
 - the message cannot be decrypted
 - the message is not signed as expected

+## Webserver

+There is an option to host a webserver, so that you can chat with people who cannot set up port forwarding on their networks.
+Currently the config file of the webmaster (the user hosting the webserver) must have the correct IP address and public RSA key of each user in the group.
+With this config the webserver will be able to:

+- tell clients what their own (public, if connecting over the internet) IP address is (`/ip`)
+- give clients the config for all the users in a group (`/config`)
+- authenticate all requests with the public key assigned to the client's IP.

 ## Protobuf